 Like the horizontal crosshair, the vertical crosshair places the numerically designated MIL markings on only the right side.
 Once again, the numerically designated markings are in 2 MIL increments with 0.25 MIL interval hash marks inside of 1 MIL and every 0.5 MIL interval outside of 1 MIL.
-The 11th MIL measurement down the reticle converts to 0.1 milling bars.
+The 11th MIL measurement down the reticle converts to 0.1 milling bars and the solid 0.25 MIL wide quick-acquisition bar starts at 30 MILS from the main horizontal stadia.
 The horizontal hashes begin to elongate for windfall references and floating dots are applied for additional holds without crowding the reticle space to maintain the relatively clear appearance of the G-series design that familiar users are accustomed to.